Keyword cannibalization is one of those exciting, sensational and click-baity types of terms that SEO marketeers love. I am no exception.

 A simple and free way you can troubleshoot is to run a search in Google.
 You can do this by using the “site:” operator combined with the keyword you believe is being cannibalized.
 You use it like this:

-This will return all pages that Google sees as relevant to that search term.
+This will return all pages from your domain that Google sees as relevant to that search term.

-Look at the content of each and decide if they are too closely related and causing you a problem.
+Look at the content of each and decide if your pages are too closely related and therefore potentially causing you a problem.

 Be sure to check: